 The full assessment

-However, IFRS 3 further clarifies that outputs are not required for an integrated set of activities and assets to qualify as a business.
-It is common for an acquired set of activities and assets not to have outputs such as an early-stage entity that has not started generating revenue.
+IFRS 3 further clarifies that outputs are not required to qualify as a business.
+It is common for an acquired set of activities and assets not to have outputs.
+For example, an early-stage entity which is yet to generate revenue.

 |A set of activities and assets does not have outputs at the acquisition date

 |– It is critical to the ability to develop or convert and acquired input(s) into outputs; and

 – The inputs acquired include both an organised workforce that has the necessary skills, knowledge or experience to perform the process and other inputs that the organised workforce could develop or convert into outputs.

 |– Is critical to the ability to continue producing outputs, and the inputs acquired include an organised workforce with the necessary skills, knowledge or experience to perform that process; or

 – Significantly contributes to the ability to continue producing outputs and is considered unique or scarce or cannot be replaced without significant cost, effort or delay in the ability to continue producing outputs.

 Stay tuned for our upcoming articles by following us on social media.
 Meantime, enjoy other articles in Financial Accounting section or ask your queries by Joining on Community.
-It is free and open to join for all, now.
+It is free and open to join for all now.